MHaringa/insurancerating/docs/articles/pricing-principles.md

 - future claims experience
 - overall profitability

-This means pricing should always be considered in a **forward-looking context**.
+This means pricing is often considered in a **forward-looking context**.

 ------------------------------------------------------------------------